KesiaRiquelmito/opportunities_frontend/README.md

 $ yarn install
 ```

-### Verify enviroment
+### Enviroment

-Use the .env.example to build your own .env
+For the sake of simplicity all the endpoints on the frontend were hardcoded

 ### Run the development server